-At 0653 AEDT on Tuesday, the December share price index futures contract was steady at 5,143.
+At 0645 AEDT on Tuesday, the March share price index futures contract was up two points points at 5,422.

-In economic news on Tuesday, the Australian Bureau of Statistics releases its October housing finance data and the National Australia Bank its monthly business survey for November.
+In local economic news on Tuesday, the Australian Bureau of Statistics (ABS) releases overseas arrival and departure numbers for January, while the National Australia Bank's monthly business survey for February is also due out.

 BHP Billiton iron ore president Jimmy Wilson and Rio Tinto iron ore chief executive Andrew Harding are among speakers on the first day of the Global Iron Ore and Steel Forecast conference in Perth.

 In Australia, the market on Monday closed lower thanks to steep falls among Australia's biggest miners after weak Chinese trade data led to a drop in commodity prices.

 The benchmark S&P/ASX200 index was down 50.8 points, or 0.93 per cent, lower at 5,411.5.

 The broader All Ordinaries index was down 46.2 points, or 0.84 per cent, at 5,430.8.